CaZual-T/CZT-Mega-Sync/README.md

   - EXCEPTION(S): If your current folder is named *mod.czt*, or you dont have a mods folder to begin with, skip this step.
 - <b>Click Download!</b>

-### Notes for clients
-+ The reason we delete the mod folder is because the tool looks for any exisitng mod.czt folders within the Destination path.<br>
-+ If it already exists it clears it for updates etc. If the folder doesnt exist it can just create a new one automatically, But if your 3rd party mods folder isnt deleted then you'll end up with 2 folders holding mods.<br>
-> [!CAUTION]
->       - Technically you could keep another folder named mods etc for personal mods that arent within the shared folder, but that could lead to conflicts if not managed properly.

 ## How to use (sync folder client) (existing mod.czt install)
 - Run MegaCZT.
 - Paste the shared folder link into MEGA Folder URL entry.      *- OPTIONAL: only needed if the url changed.*
-- Click auto path (for RoN) or Manual Path.      *- OPTIONAL: only needed if you intend to switch games/install location.*
+- Click auto path (for RoN) or Manual Path for any location.      *- OPTIONAL: only needed if you intend to switch install location.*
 - Download.

 ## How setup as host (sync folder HOST)